zeiss-microscopy/libCZI/Src/libCZI/Doc/CZICmd_usage.markdown

 The command 'SingleChannelTileAccessor' will use an accessor of type `SingleChannelTileAccessor` (cf. [accessors](@ref accessors)).
 It will use the argument
 '-p' or '\--plane-coordinate' in order to specify the plane, and the argument '-r' or '\--rect' in order to specify a rectangular (and axis-aligned) region (or ROI).
-The pixel-type of output is determined automatically (cf. [ISingleChannelTileAccessor](@ref libCZI::ISingleChannelTileAccessor)).
+The pixel-type of the output is determined automatically (cf. [ISingleChannelTileAccessor](@ref libCZI::ISingleChannelTileAccessor)).

 The following sample will extract the ROI (x=21300,y=21000,w=4096,h=4096) from channel #0